nextcloud/documentation/developer_manual/exapp_development/tech_details/api/exapp.rst

 Response data
 *************

-Returns HTTP 200 on success, HTTP 404 - on error.
+Returns HTTP 200 on success, HTTP 404 on error.

 Get Nextcloud URL
 ^^^^^^^^^^^^^^^^^

-It might be necessary for ExApp to know (or update) the Nextcloud URL.
+It might be necessary for the ExApp to know (or update) the Nextcloud URL.

 OCS endpoint: ``GET /apps/app_api/api/v1/info/nextcloud_url``